stellaexp/full-stack-frameworks-project/README.md

 ## Credits

-I followed, with merticulous detail, the instructions on how to build an online shop in the course content.
+I followed, with meticulous detail, the instructions on how to build an online shop in the course content.
 I would like to give credit to mentor support, who pointed me in the right direction if I became stuck.

 ### Content